![]() |

 (Restaurants & Other Food Facilities)

-Food facilities in the Roanoke City & Alleghany Health District have an inspection frequency based on their priority risk assessment rating.
+The health department employs staff to help ensure the proper handling of food served to the public by working with food service operators to reduce risk factors associated with foodborne illnesses.
 Environmental Health Specialist Seniors (EHSSs) inspect food establishments that include: restaurants, caterers, schools cafeterias, mobile units, seasonal food facilities, child care centers, hospitals, nursing homes, and homes for adults and other institutions, continental breakfast facilities in tourist establishments, summer camps, and temporary food facilities at festivals and other events.
+Our RCAHD staff typically make more than 2000 food service-related inspections each year.

 Onsite Program (Septic Systems & Wells)

-Application submittals for private sewage disposal systems and water wells designed by licensed authorized conventional and alternative onsite soil evaluators (AOSE & OSE), as well as professional engineers (PE), are reviewed and permitted by this division.
-These onsite system submittals may be for single-family residential use or large-scale commercial use.
-In some circumstances, which do not include owner speculation or anything other than a single-family residence, the site evaluation and design may be completed by the EHSS.
-This division also investigates complaints of failing sewage disposal systems and contaminated wells.
-When complaints are found to be valid, the EHSS may require the owner to complete corrective repairs.
-Click here to view the Alternative Onsite Sewage System (AOSS) Operator Map.
-More information can be found by clicking here: Environmental Health Onsite Sewage Water Services.
+Residents in some of our RCAHD communities are among the 20% of Virginians who rely on private wells as their primary source of water.
+Our onsite program provides dedicated environmental health staff to help residents protect the water quality of private water supplies every day.
+Applications for private sewage disposal systems and water wells designed by licensed authorized conventional and alternative onsite soil evaluators (OSE & AOSE), as well as professional engineers (PE), are reviewed and permitted by this division.
+Onsite system applications may be for single-family residential use or large-scale commercial use.
+In some circumstances (applications that do not include owner speculation or any type other than a single-family residence), the site evaluation and design may be completed by RCAHD staff.

-Important Notice: Beginning January 1, 2022, all Roanoke County well and septic applications will be received by the Roanoke City Health Department located at 1502 Williamson Road NE, 2nd Floor, instead of the Roanoke County Building Safety Office located at 5204 Bernard Drive.
+Roanoke County Residents: Well and septic applications will be received by the Roanoke City Health Department located at 1502 Williamson Road NE, 2nd Floor, 24012.
 Questions regarding Roanoke County well and septic applications should be directed to 540-204-9780 or 540-204-9763.

 Onsite Program